freelan-developers/freelan/INSTALL.md

 Fire up a MSYS console, go into the libiconv extracted archive directory and type:

 > ./configure --enable-shared=no --enable-static=yes --prefix=/c/iconv
-> make
-> make install

-To build the shared library version:
+Or for the shared library version:

 > ./configure --prefix=/c/iconv

+Then, in both cases:

 > make

 > make install

 ### Microsoft Visual Studio